GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ### How to Calculate Forex Pip

 Forex currency pairs price movement is measured in 'PIP'.
-Let's take the EURUSD price as an example; if the current price is 1.06401, it tells you that EURUSD has five decimal places after a point.
+Let's take the EURUSD price as an example; if the current price is 1.06401, it tells us that EURUSD has five decimal places after a point.
 Now, if the price climbs to 1.06501, this tells us that the price has already moved 10.0 pips from the initial price.

 ### Bid-Ask Spread